VoltDB/voltdb/tests/test_apps/topicbenchmark2/README.md

 # Testing AVRO with the Confluent schema registry
 This chapter describes how to test AVRO with the Confluent schema registry.
 It assumes the Confluent platform is accessible from the test system and the CONFLUENT_HOME variable set in the environment.

-This version of TopicBenchmark2 was tested with confluent-6.0.0.
+This version of TopicBenchmark2 was tested with confluent-6.0.0, confluent-7.0.0, and confluent-7.1.0.
 Some adjustments may be needed if another version of the Confluent platform is used.

 ## Confluent operation
-This section describes how to start, stop, and cleanup the minimal Confluent applications required for the TopicBenchmark2 tests:
+This section describes how to start, stop, and cleanup the Confluent applications required for the TopicBenchmark2 tests.
-* zookeeper
-* Apache Kafka (used by schema registry to store its internal state)
-* Confluent schema registry

 Start the Confluent applications as follows:

-    zookeeper-server-start ~/confluent/confluent-6.0.0/etc/kafka/zookeeper.properties >/dev/null 2>&1 &
-    kafka-server-start ~/confluent/confluent-6.0.0/etc/kafka/server.properties >/dev/null 2>&1 &
-    schema-registry-start ~/confluent/confluent-6.0.0/etc/schema-registry/schema-registry.properties >/dev/null 2>&1 &

-    [1] 35048
-    [2] 35049
-    [3] 35050
+    confluent local start

-The test will create different versions of the schema for the topic, so the schema registry **MUST** be configured to disable the compatibility checks; this is done with a PUT operation to the REST API:
+The TopicBenchmark2 test will create different versions of the schema for the topic, so the schema registry **MUST** be configured to disable the compatibility checks; this is done with a PUT operation to the REST API:

     curl -X PUT -H "Content-Type: application/vnd.schemaregistry.v1+json" \
     --data '{"compatibility": "NONE"}' \